vineethrp/linux-kernel/Documentation/RCU/listRCU.rst

 	If the search function drops the per-entry lock before returning, then the caller will be processing stale data in any case.
-If it is really OK to be processing stale data, then you don't need a "deleted" flag.
+If it is really OK to be processing stale data, then you don't need a *deleted* flag.
 If processing stale data really is a problem, then you need to hold the per-entry lock across all of the code that uses the value that was returned.